 The Orosirian is the third period of the Paleoproterozoic Era, occurring after Rhyacian, and before the Statherian.
+"Orosirian" is named for the extensive mountain building (orogeny), which occurred during this time.

 The activity of sulfur bacteria controlled or influenced the formation of the Earth’s earliest phosphorites.